 15 best stocking stuffers for runners

-Want to go the extra mile for the runner in your life? our list of the 15 best stocking stuffers for runners are affordable and functional gifts to help runners with performance (Image credit: TrongNguyen)
+Want to go the extra mile for the runner in your life?
+The 15 best stocking stuffers for runners are affordable and functional gifts to help with performance

 When you’re shopping for the fast-paced special someone in your life, of course you’d love to be able to treat them to a brand new pair of the best trail running shoes around, but that will set you back quite a bit and shopping for athletic shoes is really something that needs to be done by the athlete in question.
 Runners are, by nature, pretty light on the gear front, while a lot of the gear they use – running sunglasses, running jackets and running backpacks – comes with a big sticker price.
 What then can you pick out for the road or trail runner in your life that is functional, shows you care and will fit in a stocking without breaking the bank?
 We’ve got a few great ideas here with the 15 best stocking stuffers for runners that are bound to brighten up their holiday and help their performance on the trails.